Residence Life

 4. The student is married before classes start

-5. The student lives at home with parents within Seward County
+5. The student lives with their parents at their primary residence in Seward County

 These are the only reasons that make a student eligible to live off campus.
 All requests to live off campus for any other reason would require an exception to this policy.